blech/ffffound-mirror/README.md

 I'm not sure I've fixed the directory making sections.
 If you get errors, manually create images and db directories.

-## ffffound_fetch_originals_from_db.rb
+## fetch_originals.rb

-Using the database, this attempts to revisit the original image URL stored by ffffound and to download the image (which is hopefully of higher resolution than ffffound's copy).
-These images are saved to an 'originals' directory.
+Using the database, this attempts to revisit the original image URL stored by ffffound and to download the image (as long as it's higher resolution than ffffound's copy).
+These images are saved to an 'originals' directory inside 'images', with the same ffffound ID as the counterpart in the images/ directory.

 ### Known issues

-The script should save images with their ffffound ID, but doesn't.

-Flickr images that are made private or deleted aren't correctly detected.

-Other images are downloaded even when no longer valid image files.
+* Other images may be downloaded if the error page is larger than the image size.
+* Filename suffixes can be wrong.

 ## Experimental scripts